nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 echo memory_get_usage() - $startMemory, ' bytes';
 {% endhighlight %}

-It basically does the same thing, but if you run it, you'll notice that it uses "only" 5600640 bytes.
+It basically does the same thing, [but if you run it][16], you'll notice that it uses "only" 5600640 bytes.
 That's 56 bytes per element and thus much less than the normal 144.
 This is because a fixed array doesn't need the bucket structure: So it only requires a zval (48 bytes) and a pointer (8 bytes), giving us the observed 56 bytes.